Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-18-intro-stopwatch.markdown

 ## Design User Interface
-To start the design, need to some operations in Xcode.
+To start the design, need some operations in Xcode.

 Choose a *MainMenu.xib*.